Liz Gunn

+Early life

+Liz Gunn was the second child of Chisne and Max Gunn (d.
+2015 and 2009 respectively).
+Max was an accountant who became known as an activist shareholder in the 1980s.
+He married late in life after serving in World War II.
+Liz said she had a "difficult relationship" with her mother Chisne, who self-medicated back pain with alcohol.
+Her uncle Jack Gunn captained the New Zealand Davis Cup team.

-Broadcasting career
+Law and broadcasting career

 Gunn was a litigation lawyer before beginning her TV career on the TVNZ show Sunday in 1992.
 From 1997 she was the first Breakfast newsreader, becoming one of the show's co-hosts (alongside Mike Hosking) in 2001.
 She unexpectedly quit that role on-air during the year's last episode.
 By then she had also begun broadcasting on Radio New Zealand.
-Other television roles included reporting for Holmes and newsreading on TV One.
+Other television roles included reporting for Holmes and newsreading on 1News.
 Gunn moved to Australia after her TV presenting days ended in 2002, returning to New Zealand a decade later.
 She rejoined RNZ until 2016.

+In 2017 she became a director and one-third shareholder of a new company, Lifeforce Water Limited.

 Anti-vaccination activism

 During the 2020s she became a leader in the anti-vaccination movement in New Zealand, and championed conspiracy theories about the COVID-19 vaccine causing harm.
+When an earthquake struck the North Island in October 2021, Gunn called it Mother Nature's response to vaccination targets (which she described as "jab rape") and other covid-related policies implemented by the "tyrannical" Prime Minister, Jacinda Ardern.

 She was a leader and spokesperson in the 2022 protests occupying the New Zealand parliament grounds.

 In December 2022 she was the spokesperson for parents who refused to allow their child to have a blood transfusion using blood donations from vaccinated people.

-In February 2023 Gunn was arrested at Auckland Airport.
-Along with a cameraman, she was there to film the arrival of an unvaccinated family arriving from Tokelau.
-They scuffled with a security guard and were both arrested.
+She livestreamed an interview with the family's lawyer Sue Grey in which Grey named the baby and Gunn named the parents.
+This breached a suppression order and led to Grey being disciplined by the New Zealand Lawyers and Conveyancers Disciplinary Tribunal.